vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 The validation associated with dynamic clients will be used to enforce that clients have `metadata.name` set to a value that starts with `client.oauth.pinniped.dev-`.
 Thus while it will be possible to create a dynamic client CR with a name such as `pinniped-cli`, it will not be valid and will not be usable.
-For the time being, the "magic" `pinniped-cli` client will not be represented in the CRD API (for a few reasons, i.e. it is a public client).
+For the time being, the hardcoded `pinniped-cli` client will not be represented in the CRD API (for a few reasons, i.e. it is a public client while all dynamic clients will be confidential clients).

 This design subdivides all possible token exchange requested audience strings into several categories.
 A requested audience string may be either the word `pinniped-cli` (rejected), may contain the substring `.oauth.pinniped.dev`